By Rick Becker 28 April 2021

 “And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”
 Hebrews 10:24-25.

-There are wolves masquerading as shepherds in the visible church, but don’t let wolves rob you of true shepherds.
+Wolves are masquerading as shepherds in the visible church, but don’t let wolves rob you of true shepherds.
 There are also ignorant, unqualified, and immature believers – ordinary members or in leadership positions that can cause great damage.
 But, there are wise, qualified leaders and mature believers in the body of Christ that will equip you, build you up in the faith, and help you in the process of restoration and healing.
 When it comes to church leadership, there are specific checks and balances in scripture that enable us to determine whether they are trustworthy.
 The qualifications for a pastor are not limited to rightly dividing the word of truth.
 In some cases, people who have fled from the NAR find themselves in a church where the doctrine is sound, but the pastor is not.
 It’s not just the message that counts, it’s the man who delivers the message – life and doctrine (1 Timothy 3:1–7 & Titus 1:5–9).

 Wolves are like lords who rule over slaves; exploit and deceive followers; exalt themselves; and treat their followers with contempt (2 Cor 11:19-20).
 But God has given gifts to members of his body who are able to teach and disciple others.
 They are there to serve the body, point to Christ, and rightly divide his word.
 Compare Paul’s description of wolves, to true shepherds in the body – they are servants, not Lords, they build up, they don’t destroy: